Provides ACE handling and class loading algorithms, including the (in)famous "distance class loader". Let's explain how this algorithm works.

 This cluster contains all the main classes used to implement the SmartEiffel tools.

-Provides all types of EXPRESSIONs.
+Provides all types of EXPRESSION

-Provides all types of INSTRUCTIONs.
+Provides all types of INSTRUCTION

 Maybe one of the most important clusters.
 This cluster contains all the classes one should first get used to in order to understand how the compiler and the other tools work.
 Those classes contain the core algorithms and structures used by the SmartEiffel suite.

-Provides all types of RUN_FEATUREs.
+Provides all types of RUN_FEATURE

 Provides for all kinds of Eiffel types of entities.
 For

-example, MY_OBJECT and like my_object type
+and like my_object

-markers lead to different TYPE_MARKs.
+s.
 Among the most frequent are:

-ANCHORED_TYPE_MARK is used for
+is used for

-entities declared as like something.
+entities declared as like something

 KERNEL_EXPANDED_TYPE_MARK